MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 >[!NOTE]
 >Third party multi-factor authentication is not supported at this time.

-## Create Agents
+## Agents and performance considerations

-The key to achieving the best performance in your migration is using the fewest number of agents possible to complete the migration within your timeframe.
+One factor to achieving the best performance in your migration is using the **fewest number of agents needed** to complete the migration within your timeframe.
+Using more agents than needed can increase the throttling rate when reports are uploaded.

-For example:  If your migration can be done within the desired time slot using 10 agents and at an acceptable speed, don't use 20 agents.
+**Example:** If your migration can be done within the desired time slot using 10 agents and at an acceptable speed, don't use 20 agents.
 Using more agents means higher traffic and a higher API request rate.

-Using more agents than needed may increase the reports uploading throttling rate.

 ### Determine how many agents you need

-Using more than actually needed agents may increase the reports uploading throttling rate.

-o calculate the minimum required number of agents to use for the migration:
+To calculate the minimum required number of agents to use for your migration:

 1. Run a test migration with 20 to 30 tasks using 1 agent to test the throughput per agent.
 Record the time.
 2. Estimate the number of tasks for your entire migration.
 Take the length of time it took 1 test agent to process, and calculate the number of agents for the migration.
 Factor in the overall length of time you have to complete your migration project.
+3. If you have already created more agents than you need, they can be disabled by selecting the agent within Migration Manager.

 ## Set up an agent